 It's really the best way to decide which college or university is right for you.
-Click here to set up a visit today.
-And, oh by the way, we have a special gift for you just for stopping by.
+Set up a campus visit today.

 We’d like to tell you more about our remarkable university.
-Just click here and we’ll send you information.
+Join our mailing list and we’ll send you information.

-Rebecca Petersen is a living testament to the proud tradition of teaching educators at the University of Montana Western.
+Kolby Brown is a literature major at the University of Montana Western.